 Aldrich Arena & Parking Lot Improvements Project

-The Aldrich Arena improvements project includes building maintenance including a new roof and fire suppression system, as well as parking lot repaving and stormwater management features.
+The Aldrich Arena improvements project includes building maintenance such as a new roof, a new fire suppression system, a LED lighting upgrade and renovated restrooms, as well as parking lot repaving and stormwater management features.
 This project is a partnership between the Ramsey-Washington Metro Watershed District and Ramsey County that will improve the quality and reduce the volume of stormwater runoff that reaches Wakefield Lake.

 Wakefield Lake, located downstream of Aldrich Arena, is currently listed on the State of Minnesota's Impaired Waters List for excess nutrients (phosphorus).
 The RWMWD has determined that a significant non-point source of phosphorus pollution within the watershed district is from large tracts of impervious surface, such as the parking lot of Maplewood Mall and Aldrich Arena.
 A large-scale retrofit stormwater improvements project was constructed at Maplewood Mall from 2009 to 2012.
 Now, the RWMWD will retrofit the parking lot of Aldrich Arena.